vishvAsa/AgamaH_shaivaH/meta/articles/davis_on_ritual/Notes.md

 11. Texts refer to this method only as tadanadi, "the set of actions beginning with  striking."
 For a more detailed discussion of "transportation," see SP 3 pp. 118-25,  and Plates 1 and 2, "Transport de Yatman depuis Ie Coeur du disciple jusqu'k la  matrice de VagTsvan."

 12. The method described here, focusing on five kolas, is only one of six possi ble "paths" (adhvan) along which initiation may proceed: mantras, words, pho nemes, worlds, tattvas, and kalas.
-As the quotation from UKA below indicates,  however, Saiva siddhanta understands the kalas to encompass the constituents of  the other paths, and hence the method of kola purification offers a more comprehen sive means of dikja (at least from the time of SomaSambhu).
+As the quotation from UKA below indicates,  however, Śaiva siddhanta understands the kalas to encompass the constituents of  the other paths, and hence the method of kola purification offers a more comprehen sive means of dikja (at least from the time of SomaSambhu).
 On the sixfold path, see  Brunner-Lachaux, SP 3 pp. xiii-xxii.

 13. In SP 3, Brunner-Lachaux provides charts summarizing these englobements:  see Plate 5, "Englobement des rdalitds de TUniverse par Ies cinq kalS'\ Plate 6,  "Ripartition des tattva selon Ies cinq kalS'·, and Plates 7 A-E, displaying the worlds  encompassed within each of the five kalas.

-14. After nirvanadikjd, a Saiva initiate may undergo special additional consecra tions (abhifeku) that grant him particular capacities for action.
+14. After nirvanadikjd, a Śaiva initiate may undergo special additional consecra tions (abhifeku) that grant him particular capacities for action.
 Most common is the  "priestly consecration" (acaryabhiseka), enabling the recipient to act as priest in per forming rituals on behalf of others.
 Another consecration grants special mantra

 powers to the adept (sadhakabhiseka).
 For Soma£ambhu's account of these conse crations, see SP 3 pp. 455-524.